Hectoralvf/Undo-Redo-Buttons/README.md

 # Undo Redo Buttons

-This extension adds accessible buttons on the status bar for the undo and redo commands to the Visual Studio Code status bar.
+This Visual Studio Code extension adds accessible buttons on the status bar for the undo and redo commands.

 ## Features

 - Adds two buttons to the status bar: one for undoing the last action, and one for redoing the last action
-- The buttons use the current theme accent color for their text
+- The buttons support for using Unicode symbols as the labels and use the current theme accent color
-- The buttons are accessible from anywhere in Visual Studio Code, allowing you to quickly and easily undo and redo actions without having to use keyboard shortcuts or the Edit menu

 ## Development